thealexcons/newsapi-go/README.md

 MIT License, check the License file for full details.

 ## Support
 Feel free to make suggestions or provide feedback regarding the code.
-Please note that this is an unofficial library, so any questions you may have about the API itself must be directed to the great people behind News API.
-Thanks.
+Please note that this is an unofficial library, so any questions you may have about the API itself must be directed to the developers of NewsAPI.org.